sjfakharian/Data-Insight-Tools/Quantitative_Risk_Management.md

 - It fails to capture the severity of losses beyond the threshold
 - It is not a coherent risk measure as it violates the subadditivity property
-- Different calculation methods may yield significantly different results[^1]
+- Different calculation methods may yield significantly different results

 ### Expected Shortfall (ES/CVaR)